 In support of the mission of MSM, the faculty has developed a wide variety of initiatives to promote the health of members of our community, state, and nation.
-Among these initiatives are breast and cervical cancer screening programs, the Gerontology Program and Resource Center, the Health Promotion Resource Center, the Parent Training Network, the Cancer Prevention Awareness Program, the Prevention Resource Center, Student Sight Savers Program (SSSP) and other similar programs.
+Among these initiatives are breast and cervical cancer screening programs, the Health Promotion Resource Center, the Cancer Prevention Awareness Program, the Prevention Resource Center, and other similar programs.
 The Partnerships for Health Professions Education project supports an interlocking series of efforts to increase the numbers of African American applicants to medical schools including the Ben Carson Summer Program, the Medical Post for high school students, the Vivien Thomas Summer Research Program, focused partnerships with selected Atlanta area schools, and summer enrichment programs.
 The commitment to improving rural health-care and supporting practitioners is addressed in our Area Health Education Centers (AHEC) and Health Education and Training Centers (HETC).